Commerce Bank Deposit Agreement & Disclosures

 Missouri, Kansas, Illinois, Oklahoma and Colorado

-- Clarification regarding Credit Reports, Inquiries, Disclosures, Reporting Agencies (Section (I O)
+- Clarification of Section I.O: Credit Reports, Inquiries, Disclosures, Reporting Agencies

 Table of Contents

 - Effect of State and Federal Laws and Regulations; Severability